mkuch2/BeRead/README.md

    - d.
 In the password field, enter in the password you created when you first launched pgAdmin4.
 Select save password if you wish.
    - e.
 Leave all other fields as the default.
 Click save to register your server!
 3. We will now be setting up Prisma ORM to work with out database.
    - a.
-In your .env file (remember to create it in either ./src/backend or in the top level directory), define a variable DATABASE_URL.
+In your .env file (remember to create it in the top level directory), define a variable DATABASE_URL.
    - b.
 Set this variable to the database url, which will have the following format: postgresql://USER:PASSWORD@HOST:PORT/DATABASE
    - All required information for this can be easily found in pgAdmin 4 by clicking the 2nd tab from the top on the left